kb1907/Deep-Learning-Specialization/README.md

 ## [Course 5 Sequence Models](https://github.com/kb1907/Deep-Learning-Specialization/tree/main/Sequence%20Models)

-- [In the fifth course of the Deep Learning Specialization](https://www.coursera.org/learn/nlp-sequence-models?specialization=deep-learning), I become familiar with sequence models and their exciting applications such as speech recognition, music synthesis, chatbots, machine translation, natural language processing (NLP), and more.
+- [In the fifth course of the Deep Learning Specialization](https://www.coursera.org/learn/nlp-sequence-models?specialization=deep-learning), I became familiar with sequence models and their exciting applications such as speech recognition, music synthesis, chatbots, machine translation, natural language processing (NLP), and more.

 - By the end, I am able to build and train Recurrent Neural Networks (RNNs) and commonly-used variants such as GRUs and LSTMs; apply RNNs to Character-level Language Modeling; gain experience with natural language processing and Word Embeddings; and use HuggingFace tokenizers and transformer models to solve different NLP tasks such as NER and Question Answering.